mazoonit/supercrudgen/README.md

     5-Inside static It creates 2 files
      1-frontendlib.js which is responsiple mainly for the ajax requests in the views.
-     2-style.css which contains the style of the views. details for mysql:
+     2-style.css which contains the style of the views.
-		1-It generates a directory for your application.
-		2-It creates routes,views,static directories inside the main dir.
-		3-It creates a route file that contains all the routes(Insert,Delete,Update,Show all,Show specific row) and 2 views(view for all the rows and view for a specific row) for every table.
-		4-It creates an app.js file which is already connected to the routes which the tool created lately.
-		5-It creates an db.js file that handle the mysql database connection for you.
-		6-It creates a package.json file with all the packages that you need to launch your app

-How to use It ?
-	Just install the tool using npm and run It ..
-It will run on port 7070 Use the UI to create Your application It's so intuitive
-		-Write your project path and name
-		-Write your database information
-		-Input the port you want your application use (It'll add the port into the app.js file to specify your app port) -then just like phpmyadmin add a table and specify a table name and a columns details -when you finish press Create
-		-Your app has been created now <3 !
-		-Go to the path that you specified you will find your app directory -open the terminal or the cmd and write ..sudo npm install so you can install the packages in the package.json file -now you can start your app write in your terminal node app.js or node start or npm start -CONGRATS THAT'S IT!